Every older adult deserves to be respected and protected. Every older adult has the right to safety and self-determination.

 Begin to heal and rebuild lives.

-SAFE's trauma-informed counselors help clients understand the dynamics of elder abuse and discuss the vast array of feelings associated with it.
-SAFE's trauma-informed mental health professionals listen and offer helpful tools and skills on ways to process the complex emotions, heal from trauma, connect to community resources and move forward with life.
+Our trauma-informed counselors help clients understand the dynamics of elder abuse and discuss the vast array of feelings associated with it.
+Our trauma-informed mental health professionals listen and offer helpful tools and skills on ways to process the complex emotions, heal from trauma, connect to community resources and move forward with life.

 Gain sense of hope and empowerment.